AwayGame/AwayGame-API-Documentation/source/index.html.md

 Key | Description
 --------- | -----------
-activityName | The name of the activity (i.e 'breakfast', 'lunch', etc) name | Name of the business placeId | The Google Places ID for the business phone | The formatted phone number of the business
+activityName | The name of the activity (i.e 'breakfast', 'lunch', etc) backups | Two backup activities for the user name | Name of the business placeId | The Google Places ID for the business phone | The formatted phone number of the business